 - The company began containerizing with its first container ship acquired in 1981.
 It was called the Seahawk.

-- In 1989 PIL continued its commitment to container shipping by starting manufacturing services at its first factory in Shanghai.
+- In 1989, PIL continued its commitment to container shipping by starting manufacturing services at its first factory in Shanghai.

 - Complete container services began not long after, with routes throughout Southeast Asia and then to Sri Lanka and ports on the Red Sea.

-- By 2004 PIL was offering service to Europe and across the Pacific to Canada and the U.S.
+- By 2004, PIL offered service to Europe, Canada, and the U.S.

 - Most recently, the company expanded its services to cover ports in Africa, starting with Mozambique.